VwedeOkojie/COVID-19-Project/README.md

 ## Project Structure
 * data/: Folder containing the dataset
-* scripts.1/: SQL scripts for data cleaning
-* scripts.2/: SQL scripts for data analysis
+* scripts/: SQL scripts for data loading and analysis
 * README.md: Project overview and instructions

 ## Contributing
-* data/: Folder containing the dataset
-* scripts/: SQL scripts for data loading and analysis
-* README.md: Project overview and instructions
+Contributions are welcome via pull requests.
+Please follow the contribution guidelines in the repository.

 ## License
 The project is licensed under MIT License.